KainatUmar1/12-Stones-Game/README.md

 - Player Management: Supports two players with different colors and symbols.

 # Files
-- 12-tehni.cpp: Main source code file for the console game application.
+- **12-tehni.cpp**: Main source code file for the console game application.
-- Text.txt: Input file used to initialize the game board dimensions and state.
+- **Text.txt**: Input file used to initialize the game board dimensions and state.

 # How to Use
 # Prerequisites